Roxann Dawson: Writing

-Dawson's first play Desire to Fall was produced by the Circle Repertory Company workshop in 1986.
-Dawson's second play, Passage Through the Heart debuted in 1997 at the University of Minnesota Duluth.
-From 2000 to 2001, Dawson co-wrote with Daniel Graham a trilogy of science fiction novels, Entering Tenebrea (ISBN 0-671-03607-6), Tenebrea's Hope (ISBN 0-671-03609-2) and Tenebrea Rising (ISBN 0-671-03611-4).
+Dawson's first play, Desire to Fall, was produced by the Circle Repertory Company workshop in 1986.
+Her second play, Passage Through the Heart, debuted in 1997 at the University of Minnesota Duluth.
+From 2000 to she co-wrote with Daniel Graham a trilogy of science fiction novels, Entering Tenebrea (ISBN 0-671-03607-6), Tenebrea's Hope (ISBN 0-671-03609-2) and Tenebrea Rising (ISBN 0-671-03611-4).

 Personal life

-Dawson was married to actor Casey Biggs, but they eventually divorced.
-He later became a recurring cast member on the sister series Star Trek: Deep Space Nine, playing the Cardassian Damar.
+Dawson was married to actor Casey Biggs; they later divorced.
+He later became a recurring cast member of the sister series Star Trek: Deep Space Nine as the Cardassian Damar.

-In May 1994 Dawson married casting director Eric Dawson, whom she met while working on the series Nightingales.
-They have two daughters, Emma and Mia; Mia was adopted from China.
+In May 1994, Dawson married casting director Eric Dawson, whom she met while working on the series Nightingales.
+They have two daughters, one adopted from China.
 Dawson joined the Catholic Church at the time of her second marriage in 1994, despite having been raised in "an atheist household".
-This eventually inspired her to direct the 2019 Christian film Breakthrough.
+It eventually inspired her to direct the 2019 Christian film Breakthrough.